Table of Contents

 - Chronic inflammation keeps MMPs elevated

-Frankincense's boswellic acids help inhibit these collagen-degrading enzymes, protecting your existing collagen while new collagen is being formed.
-It's like having a construction crew building new structures while simultaneously preventing demolition teams from tearing down what you already have.
+Frankincense's boswellic acids help inhibit these collagen-degrading enzymes, protecting your existing collagen while new collagen is being formed!

 3. Reduces Chronic Inflammation